BEING AND BECOMING COUNSELLING AND WELLNESS SERVICES

 This isn’t the relationship with food that you want.

 You do not need to have an eating disorder to be struggling with food.
-You may feel stuck engaging in chronic dieting, emotional, mindless or compulsive eating.
+You may feel stuck engaging in chronic dieting, or eating that is driven by emotions, stress, habit or boredom.
 You long for greater ease, peace or freedom in your relationship with food.
 You might envy those who trust themselves around food and who are able to eat without anxiety or anguish.
 You worry you will never have a healthy or satisfying relationship with food.

 You are not alone.
 Help is available.